MediaComem/comem-devmobil/subjects/ionic-extras/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Geolocation

 The [HTML Geolocation API][html-geolocation] allows the user to provide their geographical location to web applications.
 Since an Ionic app is a web app, you can use it directly.

-However, you can also use the [Cordova geolocation plugin][cordova-geolocation] and the [Ionic native geolocation][ionic-native-geolocation] plugin.
+However, you can also use the [Cordova geolocation plugin][cordova-geolocation] in conjonction with the [Ionic native geolocation][ionic-native-geolocation] plugin.
-The latter is already ready for Angular and the former gives you the added benefit of working even on platforms where the HTML Geolocation API might not be available in the browser.
+The Cordova plugin provides a JavaScript API to use native geolocation capabilities, when the HTML Geolocation API is not available ; the Ionic Native plugin wraps this JavaScript API in an Angular Service for usage in an Ionic/Angular app.

 Install both: